 Open time slots start every half an hour – you get a coloured wristband to differentiate between time slots – two colours participating at any given time.

 Upon arrival, we excitedly approached the reception desk and were told we needed to go to the ‘waiver station’ opposite the reception to complete the waiver form on an ipad as we hadn’t booked in advance.
-The ipad was being very slow so this took much longer than anticipated (around 10 minutes, without any staff presence or assistance!)
-This didn’t give us a positive start to the activity – it was a little annoying to be honest and it would have been so much quicker to simply sign a paper form.
+The ipad was being very slow so this took much longer than anticipated.
+This didn’t give us a positive start to the activity – it was a little annoying to be honest.

 Behind the reception there are some lockers you can lock your items away in while you bounce (free of charge).